jclh/python-docstrings/README.md

     """Re-encode string of a dollar amount to float.

     Args:
-        price_str (str): Price value with dollar symbol and comma
+        price_str (str): Price value with dollar symbol and comma.

     Returns:
         np.float32